-550 - Business Strategies for Sustainable Change, 3 Cr.
+550 - Business Strategies for Sustainable Enterprise, 3 Cr.

-This course equips students to develop and implement business strategies to enhance sustainability and drive organizational change.
-Through an interdisciplinary approach and foundational knowledge of business sustainability, students will build a comprehensive foundation toward the implementation of sustainability and organizational change in a variety of organizational settings.
-Particular emphasis will be on the achievement of sustainable performance through effective analysis, design, and execution.
+This course equips students with a theoretical and practical foundation of sustainability and explores the integration of sustainability into business strategy.
+Through an interdisciplinary approach, foundational knowledge of business sustainability, and risk assessment, students will develop innovative strategic initiatives applicable to a variety of organizational settings.
+Particular emphasis will be on the achievement of sustainable performance through effective planning, implementation, and analysis.